 Whenever possible, use automatically-managed, short-lived credentials (e.g., OIDC) instead of manually-managed, long-lived credentials (e.g., machine user access keys).
 That way, if a malicious actor manages to get access to those credentials, you’re limiting the window of time during which they can use them.

 Instead of a single deployment pipeline that deploys arbitrary code, and therefore needs arbitrary (admin) permissions, create multiple pipelines, each of which is designed for specific tasks.
-You might partition your pipelines based on the type of task (e.g., deploying apps, databases, networking) or by team (e.g., search team, analytics team, networking team), and the idea is to grant each pipeline a limited set of permissions it needs for that set of tasks.
+You might partition your pipelines based on the type of task (e.g., deploying apps, databases, networking) or by team (e.g., search team, analytics team, networking team), and the idea is to grant each pipeline the minimal set of permissions it needs for that set of tasks.
 This limits the damage an attacker can do from compromising any single pipeline.

-In addition to limiting the permissions you grant to
+In addition to limiting the permissions you grant to each pipeline, you can also limit what developers can do with

-developers to be able to execute arbitrary code in pipelines that have access to powerful permissions, so you might
+those permissions.
+For example, you might not want developers to be able to execute arbitrary code in pipelines that

-put in checks that developers can only run specific commands (e.g., tofu apply
+run specific commands (e.g., tofu apply

-), on code from specific repos,
+), on code from specific repos, specific branches, and specific folders.

-specific branches, and specific folders.
-You should also lock down the workflow definitions themselves, so only a
+You should also lock down the workflow definitions themselves, so only a trusted set of admins can update them, and

-trusted set of admins can update them, and only with PR approval from at least one other admin.[26]
+only with PR approval from at least one other admin (see

 Ensure all developers merge all their work together on a regular basis, typically daily or multiple times per day.